dmyersturnbull/tyrannosaurus/README.md

 Generate elegant, ready-to-use Python projects that have excellent continuous integration and deployment (CI/CD).
-Integrated with Docker Hub, Github Packages, Azure, Conda-Forge, and an array of linting, static analysis, security testing, documentation, dependency management, and CI/CD tools, including an optional custom tool to keep all duplicate project metadata synchronized to pyproject.toml.
+Integrated with Docker Hub, GitHub Packages, Azure, Conda-Forge, and an array of linting, static analysis, security testing, documentation, dependency management, and CI/CD tools, including an optional custom tool to keep all duplicate project metadata synchronized to pyproject.toml.